mamadaliev/sequent/README.md

-# input-numbers
+# sequent
-Sequential input of a long number with offset for FPGA.
+Sequential entries of a long number with offset for the FPGA microarchitecture on system verilog.

 ## Modules
 <a href="https://github.com/mamadaliev/input-numbers/blob/master/cdd.v">cdd.v</a> - combinatorical digital device<br>